Enquire About This Tour Code FGZ Gorillas & Zanzibar

 Day 26 to 26 - Depart Dar es Salaam

-Your adventure of a lifetime comes to an end today, please confirm with the reception the check out time.
+Your adventure of a lifetime comes to an end today.
 If you have a late flight or have lengthened your stay by adding post tour accommodation you will have more time to explore the sights.

 Day by Day Itinerary

-|Day 2||Masai Mara NP||BLD|
+|Day 2||Masai Mara National Park||BLD|

-|Day 3||Masai Mara NP||BLD|
+|Day 3||Masai Mara National Park||BLD|

 |Day 7||Lake Bunyonyi||BLD|